Configuring Keebo Warehouse Optimization for Databricks

 Step 4 — Schema Configuration

-The wizard checks whether the required catalog, schema, four usage views, and the export volume (keebo.kwo.export) exist and are accessible to the Keebo service principal.
+Validate Schema & Views is the last step of the Keebo onboarding wizard.
+Keebo checks that the Unity Catalog catalog and schema, the four usage views, and the export volume <catalog>.<schema>.export exist and are accessible to the Keebo service principal.
+The defaults are catalog keebo, schema kwo, and volume path keebo.kwo.export.

 Once all checks pass — catalog, schema, all four views, and the export volume — the workspace is fully connected and Warehouse Optimization begins optimizing the selected warehouses.